National Botanic Garden of Wales: History of the site

 View through the restored Wallace Garden towards the Paxton-built Principality House.
 The garden features a bronze bust of Alfred Russel Wallace by the sculptor Anthony Smith.

 The Middleton family built a mansion here in the early 17th century.
 In 1789 Sir William Paxton bought the estate for £40,000 to create a water park.
-He used his great wealth to employ some of the finest creative minds of his day, including the eminent architect Samuel Pepys Cockerell, whom he commissioned to design and build a new Middleton Hall, turning the original one into a farm.
+He used his wealth to employ several experts during his lifetime, including the eminent architect Samuel Pepys Cockerell, whom he commissioned to design and build a new Middleton Hall, turning the original one into a farm.
 The new Middleton Hall became ‘one of the most splendid mansions in South Wales’ which ‘far eclipsed the proudest of the Cambrian mansions in Asiatic pomp and splendour’.

 Paxton created an ingenious water park.
 Water flowed around the estate via a system of interconnecting lakes, ponds and streams linked by a network of dams, water sluices, bridges and cascades.
 Spring water was stored in elevated reservoirs that fed into a lead cistern on the mansion's roof, allowing Paxton's residence to enjoy piped running water and the very latest luxury, water closets.
 The park, which includes the National Botanical Garden, is registered, under Middleton Hall, at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 In 1806, Paxton engaged Pepys Cockerell again to design and then oversee the construction of Paxton's Tower on the estate, which was completed in 1809.
 A Neo-Gothic folly erected in honour of Lord Nelson, it is situated on a hilltop near Llanarthney in the Towy Valley.
 Today the folly is now owned by the National Trust.

 By the time of Paxton's death in 1824, Middleton Hall estate covered some 2650 acre.
 The sale agents engaged that year described the estate thus in their catalogue: